fluid-project/kettle/README.md

 An interesting element in this snippet is the `termMap` configured as options of our dataSource.
 This sets up an indirection between the `directModel` supplied as the argument to the `dataSource.get` call, and the URL issued in the HTTP request.
 The keys in the `termMap` are interpolation variables in the URL, which in the URL are prefixed by `%`.
+The values in the `termMap` represent either

+* Plain values to be interpolated as strings directly into the URL, or
-The values in the `termMap` represent paths which are dereferenced from the `directModel` argument.
+* If the first character of the value in the `termMap` is %, the remainder of the string represents a path which will be dereferenced from the `directModel` argument to the current `set` or `get` request.

+In addition, if the term value has the prefix `noencode:`, it will be interpolated without any [URI encoding](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent").

 We document these configuration options in the next section:

 ### Configuration options accepted by `kettle.dataSource.URL`